kgajera/platformatic-prisma/README.md

 ```

 ## Generating Migrations

+> **Note**
+> If you are just starting with a new Platformatic DB project, run `npx platformatic db migrate` before generating your first migration.
+This is needed to allow Platformatic DB to initialize the database with it's migrations table.

 When changes are made to your `schema.prisma` file, run `npx platformatic-prisma` to generate migrations.
 This will generate a migration file in the migrations directory that is specified in your Platformatic [configuration file](https://oss.platformatic.dev/docs/reference/db/configuration#configuration-file).